AlexCue987/reveal.js/kotest.md

 ---

-If kotest cannot find a match, will search for similar elements
+If kotest cannot find a match, it will search for similar elements

 <img src="match-unordered-collections.png"  height="75%" width="75%"/>

 ---

-How to match ordered collections if order is not completely predictable - don't be too specific
+How to match ordered collections if order is not completely predictable

 <img src="nonDeterministicOrder.png" />